Covene/MerakiNewClientAlert-Covene/README.md

 ## Instructions
 You can download the new-clients.csv in this directory, for use to run along with this script.
 This is the file that gets emailed when a new client is found.
+You will need to edit a few sections of this script for it to run, including:
+- API Key
+- ORG ID
+- connection_string=os.environ["Azure Communication Resource"]
+- Timezone

 ### Python Dependencies
 - Use PIP install command to download each Python package: